dheerajchand/resume_generator/outputs/product/long/topographic_classic/md/dheeraj_chand_product_long_topographic_classic.md

 *Product Development and Survey Platform*

-- Engineered FLEEM, a web application using Twilio's API to make thousands of simultaneous phone calls for IV`R` polls
+- Conceived, architected, and engineered FLEEM web application using Twilio API handling tens of thousands of calls using emulated predictive dialer for regulated political surveys
 - Used FLEEM for early quantitative research in support of Senators Martin Heinrich and Elizabeth Warren
 - Provided tabular and graphical reporting, with plans for interactive data exploration capabilities
 - Led all aspects of survey design, implementation, data analysis, and reporting for major national studies